Liam Trotter: Bolton Wanderers

 On 31 January 2014, Trotter joined Bolton Wanderers on loan for the remainder of the season.
 It came after when Manager Dougie Freedman made an approach to sign him.

 Trotter made his Bolton Wanderers debut on 1 February 2014, coming on as a late substitute, in a 1–0 loss against Ipswich Town.
 Since joining the club, he soon received much playing time, appearing in the first team in a number of matches.
 Manager Freedman commented about his performance, saying: "Liam showed me he can handle that position – and you only have to see the power he showed to get through them before he got brought down just after half time.
 That's how it's gone for us.
 It has taken Liam a couple of months to get up to speed and how we want to train – but I think we've seen a glimpse of how they are going to be."
 Trotter then scored his first goal for the club, in a 3–1 win over Sheffield Wednesday on 26 April 2014.
 His goal was voted the club's Goal of the Month for April and eventually the club's Goal of the Season.
 However, his arrival at Bolton Wanderers was met with scepticism among supporters.
 At the end of the 2013–14 season, having made sixteen appearances and scoring once for the side, on 12 May 2014, Bolton Wanderers confirmed that Trotter would join them on a three-year contract on 1 July after a successful loan spell at the end of the 2013–14 season.

 At the start of the 2014–15 season, Trotter appeared five times before suffering a hamstring injury that saw him sidelined for ten weeks.
-After returning to training, it wasn't until on 31 October 2014 when he returned from injury, coming on as a second–half, in a 2–1 loss against Norwich City.
+After returning to training, on 31 October 2014 he came on as a second–half sub in a 2–1 loss against Norwich City.
 Since returning to the first team, Trotter spent the next six matches out of the starting eleven.
 He scored his first Bolton goal as an official Bolton player in a 4–2 loss to Rotherham United on 27 January 2015.
 However, Trotter suffered a thigh injury and had to be substituted at half time during a 4–1 loss against Derby County on 7 February 2015.
 He didn't make his return until on 14 March 2015, coming on as a late substitute, in a 2–0 win over Millwall.
 Trotter then started the next two matches, playing in the defensive midfield position.
 Following this, he was never played for the rest of the season.
 At the end of the 2014–15 season, Trotter went on to make eighteen appearances and scoring once in all competitions.